Chapter 1: CyberFun

 “Sorry, KK, that’s why I’m calling.
 I need to take care of something, but I’ll be back in a few minutes.
 Will you call the restaurant to leave a message for Larry to go ahead with the reservation?
 We’ll join them as soon as we can.”

 “Sure.
 How long do you think you’ll be?”

 “OK, I guess I’ll wait on you.
 I haven’t had any better offers for the evening.
 By the way, do you know a Barbara Haywood?”

-"Ryan said she called the shop shortly after we left and wanted to talk to you.
-I have her number."
+“Ryan said she called the shop shortly after we left, and she wanted to talk to you.
+I have her number.”